jdjaxon/linux_cac/README.md

 ## Known Issues
-- Firefox needs to be started at least once to build the user's default mozilla directory.
+- Firefox and Chrome both need to be started at least once to initialize their respective certificate databases.
 - CAC needs to be inserted before starting Firefox

 ## Resources